HectorPulido/pequeroku/README.md

 * 🐳 **Container Management**: Instantly start, stop, and restart Docker containers with a click!
 * 💻 **Interactive Shell**: Type commands and see real-time logs—just like magic!
 (AND 100% COMPATIBLE WITH CLOUDFLARE TUNNELS)
+* 🎉 **Live coding enviroment**: You can access your files, upload, edit and run without the console
 * 👥 **User management** Powered by django there is a powerfull user management admin
 * 🛡️ **Resource Quotas**: Keep things fair by limiting CPU, memory, and container counts per user.
 * 📁 **File Upload**: Drag & drop files directly into your running containers.